matty99/matty99.github.io/_posts/2015-12-27-css-square.md

 }
 {% endhighlight %}

-*Student:* Perfect!
-But what if I want the size of the square to change?
+*Student:* Perfect, but what if I want the size of the square to change?

-*Teacher:* Well I guess you could set a variable...call it _size_ I guess...and set the height and width to that variable.
+*Teacher:* Well I guess you could set a variable…call it _size_ I guess…and set the height and width to that variable.

 {% highlight scss %}
 $square-size: 75px;